Malaysia: Crackdown on free speech creates 'culture of fear'

 Over the last year, the Malaysian government has increasingly criminalized those who criticize Najib's administration, the report claims.

-People have been punished after speaking out about the 1MDB scandal, or making comments on social media deemed "insulting" to Najib or Malaysia's royal family.
+People have been punished after speaking out about the 1MDB scandal, or making comments on social media deemed "insulting" to Najib or Malaysia's royalty.

 In June, 19-year-old Mohammed Amirul Azwan Mohammad Shakri was sentenced to a year in prison for insulting the Sultan of Johor -- the ceremonial ruler of the southern Malaysian state -- on social media.
 After appealing his case, a court ordered Shakri sent to a reform school until he was 21.